Progymnasmata: Comparison (synkrisis)

 The comparison exercise acts as a double encomium or a combination of an encomium of one person or thing and the invective against another.

 Personification (ēthopoeia)

 Students used personification or ethopoeia by forming a speech ascribed to the ghost of a known person or of an imaginary or mythological character from past, present, or future times.
 This exercise was intended to request students to perform it with clarity, conciseness, and floridity.

 Description (ekphrasis)

 When asked to use ekphrasis to describe a person, place, thing, or time, students were obliged to produce a description that was complete.
 Included was detailed information about a person from head-to-toe, an action from start to finish, etc. This form is seen in many classical literature and historical writings.

-Argument
+Argument (thesis)

 Because this exercise is an introduction to argument in the philosophical schools, the use of thesis was not performed until first completing all previous exercises.
 Students had to come up with a thesis argument of their own nature; these questions were often ones difficult to answer.